 Marketing is storytelling – An eCommerce website that tells its story memorably will succeed, one that doesn’t is doomed to fail, especially as the inescapable powers of consolidation continue to play in favour of the giants.

-How to Amazon proof yourself?
+How to Amazon-proof yourself?

-As Amazon, Alibaba, and Lazada proceed to swallow up increasingly large swaths of the retail space, the only strategy smaller brands can hope to leverage to keep market share, and succeed, is to play on their uniqueness.
+As Amazon, Alibaba, and Lazada proceed to swallow up increasingly large swaths of the retail space, the only strategy smaller brands can hope to leverage to keep market share and succeed, is to play on their uniqueness.

-To craft a story that rings true with their core audiences in such a way that promotes loyalty and love that motivate purchases for reasons that go past our all consuming love for the best bargains out there.
+To craft a story that rings true with their core audiences in such a way that promotes loyalty and love that motivate purchases for reasons that go past our all-consuming love for the best bargains out there.

 This isn’t news.
 It’s been true for as long as people have been doing business.
 Ecommerce websites pose additional challenges for marketing due to the changing technology landscape and the sheer scale of the competition you’re up against.

-Build your ecommerce website as a content Base
+Build your Ecommerce website as a content Base

-But it’s not only the competitors out there that you need to worry about – Google’s ever-changing algorithm has one constant and insatiable hunger – It yearns for new content to index and share with the world.
+But it’s not only the competitors out there that you need to worry about – Google’s ever-changing algorithm has one constant and insatiable hunger – It yearns for new content to index and shares with the world.

-When you’re able to feed the beast new and tasty content morsels regularly, it befriends and rewards you with better rankings, and when you neglect it, you’re consigning yourself to the back waters of the internet.
+When you’re able to feed the beast new and tasty content morsels regularly, it befriends and rewards you with better rankings, and when you neglect it, you’re consigning yourself to the backwaters of the internet.
 Places where no one comes and nothing happens.